The Pros & Cons of Tinting Your Home’s Windows

 Fewer UV Rays

-If you’ve ever wondered why fabrics tend to lose some of their colors over time, the cause is generally UV rays.
-Most tinted windows block out 99% of the UV rays that damage furniture and, in doing so, they can keep your furniture looking new for longer.
+If you’ve ever wondered why fabrics tend to lose some of their color over time, the cause is generally UV rays.
+Most tinted windows or glass doors block out 99% of the UV rays that damage furniture, so they can keep your furniture looking new for longer.

 Increased Security